Plebware/Plebware.github.io/index.md

 Welcome to **PlebWare**, a publishing and education platform dedicated to helping ordinary people understand technology, Linux, Artificial Intelligence, writing, creativity, productivity, and lifelong learning.

-Founded on **6 June 2015**, PlebWare has grown from a simple idea into an evolving knowledge base designed to educate, inspire, and empower.
+This GitHub site was founded on **6 June 2015**.
+PlebWare has grown from a simple idea back in 2006, as a means to promote computer users.
+To a proper domain-based website in **January 2010**, when we established plebware.com, and it was hosted in the USA by GreenGeeks, today it is turning into an evolving knowledge base designed to educate, inspire, and empower.
 The decision to convert to a knowledge base was made in **May 2026**.
 Our only request of visitors to this site is patience, as new content gets added

 ### Whether you are here to: